corda/corda-runtime-os/docs/kafka/security/README.md

 ## 1. Setting up TLS certificates
 This step can be skipped.
 The certificates located in ./certificates can be used locally.

-Example usage of output of the commands listed below can be found in ./example-logs/key-ceremony-cmds.txt.
+Example usage output of the commands listed below can be found in ./example-logs/key-ceremony-cmds.txt.

 Some commands require user input. e.g values for CommonName (CN).
 Some input requests refer to CN as "What is your first and last name?".
-This should always be set to `localhost` for all certificates generated as this will be matched against requests between clients and servers.
+This should always be set to `localhost` for all certificates generated as this will be matched against requests between clients and servers in your local deployment.

 ### Set up Certificate Authority